frederic-neo/auth/README.md

 ## Step 1: Configuration

 To configure the package, you can use environment variables.
 These variables can be set in the `.env.functions` file located in the base directory of this package.
+Refer `.sample.env.function`.
 Below is a table of the default variables that can be used:

 | Variable                           | Description                                | Value                                                                          |
 | ---------------------------------- | ------------------------------------------ | ------------------------------------------------------------------------------ |